SeanNaren/deepspeech.pytorch/README.md

 ### Time offsets

-Use the `--offsets` flag to get positional information of each character in the transcription when using `transcribe.py` script.
+Use the `offsets=true` flag to get positional information of each character in the transcription when using `transcribe.py` script.
 The offsets are based on the size of the output tensor, which you need to convert into a format required.
 For example, based on default parameters you could multiply the offsets by a scalar (duration of file in seconds / size of output) to get the offsets in seconds.